cabforum/smime/SBR.md

 The audit SHALL be conducted by a Qualified Auditor, as specified in [Section 8.2](#82-identityqualifications-of-assessor).

-For Delegated Third Parties that are not Enterprise RAs, then the CA SHALL obtain an audit report, issued under the auditing standards that underlie the accepted audit schemes found in [Section 8.4](#84-topics-covered-by-assessment), that provides an opinion whether the Delegated Party's performance complies with either the Delegated Party's practice statement or the CA's CP and/or CPS.
+For Delegated Third Parties that are not Enterprise RAs, then the CA SHALL obtain an audit report, issued under the auditing standards that underlie the accepted audit schemes found above in this [Section 8.4](#84-topics-covered-by-assessment), that provides an opinion whether the Delegated Party's performance complies with either the Delegated Party's practice statement or the CA's CP and/or CPS.
 If the opinion is that the Delegated Party does not comply, then the CA SHALL not allow the Delegated Party to continue performing delegated functions.

 The audit period for the Delegated Party SHALL NOT exceed one year (ideally aligned with the CA's audit).
 However, if the CA or Delegated Party is under the operation, control, or supervision of a Government Entity and the audit scheme is completed over multiple years, then the annual audit SHALL cover at least the core controls that are required to be audited annually by such scheme plus that portion of all non-core controls that are allowed to be conducted less frequently, but any non-core control SHALL NOT be audited less often than once every three years.